rswamidasan/Data_Science_GCD/CodeBook.md

 6. fBodyGyroMag
 7. fBodyGyroJerkMag

-The naming convention uses the prefix ìtî to denote a time domain signal, while the ìfî prefix denotes a frequency domain signal produced by an FFT. ì-XYZî denote a 3-axis signal in the X, Y and Z directions.  ìMagî denotes the Euclidean norm of a 3-Axis signal.
+The naming convention uses the prefix ‚Äút‚Äù to denote a time domain signal, while the ‚Äúf‚Äù prefix denotes a frequency domain signal produced by an FFT. ‚Äú-XYZ‚Äù denote a 3-axis signal in the X, Y and Z directions.  ‚ÄúMag‚Äù denotes the Euclidean norm of a 3-Axis signal.

 #### 2. Raw Data Generation